M4cs/Ethscriptoor/README.md

 - Hasn't been run at high scale
 - Doesn't account for fluctuating gas prices
 - May require a node to run for large volume of minters
+- In-Memory Queue system, could use Redis or something similar instead

 ### Requirements